The 29-storey scheme on retail park site was described as “bonkers” and “monstrous”, reports James Cracknell

 Brian Reynolds, from NEAT, admitted the scheme had “more in common with Meridian Water” than the local area but added: “Yes, they are tall buildings, but they will allow over half the total area to become open space, creating a great place to work, rest and play.”

-In the end, five councillors voted in favour and five against.
+In the end, five councillors voted in favour (all Labour) and five against (three Conservative, two Labour).
 Four of the five in favour hadn’t contributed to the three-hour public debate of the application and the fifth to vote in favour, Cllr Boztas, had been highly critical of the scheme – describing it as “more like a skyscraper”.

 Former council leader Doug Taylor said at the start of the meeting that he’d been advised he would need to declare his position on the board of council-owned energy company Energetik as a conflict of interest, because the scheme includes a proposed connection with Energetik’s district heating network.
 It meant he could not vote on the plans.